phongnguyend/EntityFrameworkCore.SqlServer.SimpleBulks/README.md

-# SimpleBulkOperations
+# EntityFrameworkCore.SqlServer.SimpleBulks
-This is a very simple .netcore library that inserts and updates a large number of records into database using the SqlBulkCopy class.
+This is a very simple .netcore library that can help to work with large number of records using the SqlBulkCopy class.

-## SimpleBulkOperations supports:
+## EntityFrameworkCore.SqlServer.SimpleBulks supports:
 * Bulk insert
 * Bulk update
 * Bulk delete